-With its current specs, it seem to even rival today's line up of Macbooks.
+With its current specs, it seems to even rival today's line up of MacBooks.

 When it first came out in 2010, the Apple iPad was more of a larger iPhone where you can watch your videos and read your ebooks in a much bigger display.
 However, Apple wanted the iPad to be more than just that and that's why the Pro comes along.
-With its current specs, it seem to even rival today's line up of Macbooks.
+With its current specs, it seems to even rival today's line up of MacBooks.

 But of course, the iPad Pro isn't perfect and MacBooks are still ahead in some aspects such as RAM where MacBook Pros pack 8 or 16GB to the reported 4GB of iPad Pro.
 The former is also expandable and offers more storage than that of the iPad.
 There's a lot of other things you can do with the OS X compared to iOS 9.1 which the iPad retains.

-There are still a lot for iPad Pro to improve if it really wants to replace your trusty MacBook.
+There is still a lot for iPad Pro to improve if it really wants to replace your trusty MacBook.

 For starters, there's the Smart Keyboard, the iPad Pro now has an option to be attached to an Apple-approved keyboard but there seems to still be a disconnect between the device and the iOS 9.1.
 The iPad Pro is built for touch screen use and that presents a problem when using a limited not-so-smart keyboard.

 If the iPad Pro is really dead set on heavily competing with MacBooks and even Microsoft's Surface Pro or the Surface Book, it should be open to some more improvements.
 Starting off with its keyboard support or even an OS X option in the future, the iPad Pro might be on its way to set itself apart as a hybrid device to avoid being tagged as just another enlarged tablet with a keyboard option and multi-tasking capabilities.